89-4/Super-Knight1/README.md

 # Super-Knight
- A simple rpg game based on pygame, it is my python class's final project
+ A simple 2D rpg  based on pygame, it is my python class's final project